Electricity Price Forecasting: Bridging Linear Models, Neural Networks and Online Learning: Model Design

 \subsection{Linear Networks}

 This architecture consists of an input layer and an output layer with 24 neurons, where each neuron represents the price of electricity at a specific hour.
-This setup is employed as the basis for two variants, referred to as the \emph{Reduced Linear} and \emph{Full Linear models}.
-The \emph{Reduced Linear} predicts the hourly electricity prices using regressors of the specific predicted hour.
+This setup is employed as the basis for two variants, referred to as the \textbf{Reduced Linear (RLin)} and \textbf{Full Liner (FLin)} models.
+The \textbf{RLin} model predicts the hourly electricity prices using regressors of the specific predicted hour.
 For instance, to predict hour zero (midnight to one o'clock in the morning), the model uses only the lagged prices and fundamentals corresponding to hour 0, along with time-invariant variables such as weekday dummies and commodity prices.
-The \emph{Reduced Linear} model is expressed as follows:
+The \textbf{RLin} model is expressed as follows:

 \begin{itemize} \item $\mathbf{P}_{\cdot,h} = \big( P_{d-2,h},\; P_{d-7,h}\big)^\prime \quad \text{(lag 2 and 7 of price)}, $ which includes price information at the same hour, $h$, 2 and 7 days ago.

 \item $ \mathbf{Fun}_{d,h} = \big(\text{Solar}_{d,h},\; \text{WindOn}_{d,h},\; \text{WindOff}_{d,h},\; \text{Load}_{d,h}\big)^\prime \quad \text{(Fundamentals)},$ includes fundamental day-ahead forecast information at hour $h$ from load, wind and solar power